 “There are pedagogies of joy and love that live deep within the heartbeat of a community.
 Sometimes they show up in school, and sometimes they do not.
 I see my role as a former teacher, present parent, and forever learner to surface and center that joy and love with educators, families, and most of all-kids!
 With books, with art, with inquiry, communities get to redefine and remake school that is radically pro-kid, joyous and loveful.”

 Kass Minor is an inclusive educator who is deeply involved in local, inquiry-based teacher research and school community development.
 Alongside partnerships with the Teachers College Inclusive Classrooms Project and the New York City Department of Education, since 2005, she has worked as a teacher, staff developer, adjunct professor, speaker, and documentarian.
-She has contributed content to the Journal of Adolescent and Adult Literacy, Edutopia, Heinemann Education Blog, inclusiveclassrooms.org, and has been featured in Teaching Tolerance Magazine and the critically acclaimed New York Times Serial Podcast, Nice White Parents.
+She has contributed content to the Journal of Adolescent and Adult Literacy, Edutopia, Heinemann Education Blog, inclusiveclassrooms.org, and has been featured in KQED Mindshift, Parents Magazine, Teaching Tolerance Magazine and the critically acclaimed New York Times Serial Podcast, Nice White Parents.
 Her new book, Teaching Fiercely: Spreading Joy and Justice in Our Schools, designed for educators everywhere, will be available in May 2023.